AlessioSocci/EDUCATIONAL-FRDM-K64F/README.md

 Test some basic funcitonality for NXP K64F in FRDM board, without libraries.

+ATTENTION!!
+There are many inconsistencies with KL64F data sheet when try to set preemptive priority !! ... and also with KL25Z method to set preemptive! ...but this code seems to work well !!

 - GPIO IN / HW Interrupt: set pre-emptive priority (3), enter ISR, turn on red led, wait some ms, turn of led, clear flag,  exit ISR;

 - PIT: interrupt with "high" pre-emptive priority (1), time for delay and state machine, increment internal counter every about 1 ms;